B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Therefore, \(173 - 50 = 123\)

-The concept of constant difference can be used to perform operations such as subtraction with zeros (for example, \(1;000 - \;354 = \;999 - \;353)\).
+A constant difference can also be used to perform operations such as subtraction with zeros (for example, \(1000 - \;354 = \;999 - \;353)\):

 Computational Strategies

 There are size disparities between personal algorithms and usual algorithms.
-Personal algorithms are usually oriented to the direction of the digits, depending on their position (for example, in the addition \(323; + \;20\), I add 2 tens to 323, which is 343) whereas usual algorithms tend to use the digits regardless of their position (for example, in the addition \(323; + \;20\), we do: \(3\; + \;0\) is 3; \(2\; + \;2\) is 4…).
+Personal algorithms are usually oriented in the direction of the digits, and maintain the size of the number (for example, in the addition \(323 + \;20\), one might add 2 tens to 323, which is 343).
+In contrast, the standard algorithms move from left to right, position to position, without attention to the size of the quantities involved (for example, in the addition \(323 + \;20\), we do: 3 ones + 0 ones are 3 ones; 2 tens + 2 tens are 4 tens…).
+Since a personal algorithm is the fruit of each student's imagination and understanding, it remains highly flexible, so that it can be used in a variety of situations.

 In the classroom, it is suggested that several algorithms for a single operation be examined.
 It is essential that students understand the reasoning behind the actions in these algorithms.
 Over time, this allows them to choose an effective strategy depending on the context.
 Teachers with culturally diverse students in their classrooms can invite them to discuss at home the method their parents use to perform addition, subtraction, multiplication or division.
 These students can present these methods to the class, which can provide new strategies.